 Frequently Asked Questions

-Below, we've put together a few FAQs we've heard from our LGBTQ applicants.
-For more general application questions, check out the MBA Admissions FAQ. or email one of our eight Haas Student Ambassadors (HSAs) - some of whom identify as LGBTQ!
+Below are some answers to questions that our LGBTQ applicants often have.
+For more general application questions, check out the MBA Admissions FAQ or email one of our eight Haas Student Ambassadors, some of whom identify as LGBTQ!

 What is Haas' stance on diversity?